roynielsen17/at4lara/design/Models/module.md

  * Check that all the methods defined in the interface exist in the concrete class (no private methods allowed, protected allowed: single underscore - as of 1/9/25, not supported.
  * Check that all the methods in the extended interface device class exist in the concrete device class instance variables - Check that instance variables are correct - like:
- * deviceControllerId within appropriate range
+ * deviceControllerID within appropriate range
  * deviceClassID's within appropriate range
  * deviceID's are within appropriate range.
 (CRUD)
- * concreteDeviceID (FS/DB) within range, and matches deviceID and deviceClassID and deviceController ID
+ * concreteDeviceID (FS/DB - which one included) within range, and matches deviceID(CRUD) and deviceClassID and deviceControllerID
  * if main controller exists, it's ID is valid
  """